-Expats living in the city centre have a greater access to Romanian culture and modern life, but living in the inner city tends to be more expensive and the demand for housing is generally higher.
+Newcomers living in the city centre have greater access to Romanian culture and modern life, but living here tends to be more expensive, and the demand for housing is generally higher.
 Conversely, expats who appreciate quiet neighbourhoods often find themselves in Bucharest's northern suburbs.

 Expats who want to be able to travel freely between home and the office while being able to access other sites of interest should consider areas that are well-connected to the metro network.
 Public transport in Bucharest is efficient and well-developed, giving expats various options.

 Family-friendly areas in Bucharest

 Expats in search of leafy suburban living can choose from the beautiful neighbourhoods around King Michael I Park (formerly Herăstrău Park), Kiseleff Park or Floreasca Park in northern Bucharest.
-This includes areas such as Dorobanți, Primăverii and Domenii.
 These areas are popular with expats for their proximity to the city's international schools and are well-connected to the city centre.

 Kiseleff and Dorobanți are among the city's older and more exclusive neighbourhoods that are teeming with chic cafés.
-Most of the city's international embassies are found here and expats who can afford it will find plenty of charming and stylish old villas with gardens and red brick and glass buildings in these areas.
+Most of the city's embassies are found here.
+Expats who can afford it will find plenty of charming and stylish old villas with gardens and red brick and glass buildings in these areas.
 New arrivals looking to commute into the city centre will be delighted to find that Dorobanți is home to four metro stations, a tram line and several bus lines.

 Areas for young and single expats in Bucharest

 Bucharest's downtown neighbourhoods offer all the benefits of restaurants, galleries, theatres and the energetic atmosphere that comes from living in the middle of the city.
-As such, the central area is the perfect choice for couples with small or no children as well as singles who would like to mix with locals and discover Romanian culture.
+As such, the central area is the perfect choice for couples with small or no children and singles who would like to mix with locals and discover Romanian culture.